SeeYuheng/FYP-AWSCloudPOC-ISLP-Webpage/README.md

 # [Business Requirements]
-# - Webapp to consolidate past, present, and future ISLP.
+- Webapp to consolidate past, present, and future ISLP.
-# - Needs to be scalable, secure, and cost-effective deployment
+- Needs to be scalable, secure, and cost-effective deployment
-# - Use AWS Services to host the webapp (cloud solution)
+- Use AWS Services to host the webapp (cloud solution)
-# - Follow AWS Well-Architecture Framework
+- Follow AWS Well-Architecture Framework
-# - Needs to be highly available and secure
+- Needs to be highly available and secure

 # [Scope]
-# - Will be for RP students and staff (Target audience)
+- Will be for RP students and staff (Target audience)
-# - Webapp serves as a public/private repository for ISLP Projects, meaning that database and app should be able to accomodate growth for as long as ISLP in RP stands (Future growth)
+- Webapp serves as a public/private repository for ISLP Projects, meaning that database and app should be able to accomodate growth for as long as ISLP in RP stands (Future growth)

 # [Cloud benefits]
-# - Accessible from anywhere at anytime
+- Accessible from anywhere at anytime
-# - Quick and effecient upload and retrieval of information
+- Quick and effecient upload and retrieval of information
-# - Since we will most likely be operating a pay-as-you-go basis, in this case, would be more cost-efficient as opposed to traditional methods of data store
+- Since we will most likely be operating a pay-as-you-go basis, in this case, would be more cost-efficient as opposed to traditional methods of data store

 # [AWS Well-Architectured Framework]
 # - Operational excellence
 # - Security
 # - Reliability
 # - Performance Efficiency
-# - Cost Optimization (Pay-per use, resource optizimization as there is auto scaling groups and right sizing groups which helps with efficiently using the resources and not over-provisiong on a resource or just use more resources than needed)
+# - Cost Optimization
+--Pay-per use, resource optizimization as there is auto scaling groups and right sizing groups which helps with efficiently using the resources and not over-provisiong on a resource or just use more resources than needed
-# - Sustainability (you do not need to pruchase more or upgrade on software as cloud services are always to the latest software since the cloud prrovider is the one managing the software and does not need extra purchases depending on what you are using.
-Also less space is being used in the company as there is lesser need for on-premise servers and cooling. lesser maintanence. saves on energy.)
+# - Sustainability
+--You do not need to purchase more or upgrade software, as Cloud Services are always updated to the latest software since the Cloud Provider is the one managing the software.
+--Less physical space is being used in the company as there is lesser need for on-premise servers and cooling.
+This leads to lesser on-site maintanence.
+--Energy saving.